mjggibson4/mjggibson4.github.io/readme.md

 ## Standards

 This model has been produced in Python 3.7.
 The code has been produced to adhere to Google Python standards.
-The full details of this style can be found here.
+The full details of this style can be found [here](http://google.github.io/styleguide/pyguide.html ""

 ## Troubleshooting

+In the case of errors within this program please check the troubleshooting file which can be located here: